Nitrous acid: Organic chemistry

+In the Abidi alkyne synthesis, a trisubstituted isopropylidene olefin reacts with NaNO_{2}/HOAc-H_{2}O with overall loss of the elements of methane to give a methyl substituted alkyne.
+The reaction mechanism of this highly unusual process is complex and uncertain, with proposals advanced by Corey and then Zard.

 Atmosphere of the Earth

 Nitrous acid is involved in the ozone budget of the lower atmosphere, the troposphere.
 The heterogeneous reaction of nitric oxide (NO) and water produces nitrous acid.
 When this reaction takes place on the surface of atmospheric aerosols, the product readily photolyses to hydroxyl radicals.

 DNA damage and mutation

 Treatment of Escherichia coli cells with nitrous acid causes damage to the cell's DNA including deamination of cytosine to uracil, and these damages are subject to repair by specific enzymes.
 Also, nitrous acid causes base substitution mutations in organisms with double-stranded DNA.